juancarlospaco/faster-than-requests/README.md

 Takes an URL string, makes an HTTP PATCH and returns a dict with the response.

 **Arguments:**
-- `url` the remote URL, string type, required, must not be empty string.
+- `url` the remote URL, string type, required, must not be empty string, example `https://archlinux.org`.
 - `body` the Body data, string type, required, can be empty string.

 Examples: